-Application of dynamics and vibration theory to the design of machines.
-Single and multiple degrees of freedom of vibration; critical speeds, Vibration isolation and damping devices and mountings; instrumentation and analogies.
-Prerequesite: M.E.
-4364. - 4466 Machine Design [Formerly 4480] Continuation of the design sequence.
+- 3465 Design Problems Application of dynamics and vibration theory to the design of machines.
+Single and multiple degrees of freedom of vibration; critical speeds.
+Vibration isolation and damping devices and mountings; instrumentation and analogies.
+Prerequesite: Mechanical Engineering 3364. - 4466 Machine Design Continuation of the design sequence.
 Feasibility studies and preliminary design of mechanical systems, including detailed design of one or more machines in a system.
-Two lectures and six laboratory hours per week.
+Two lecture and six laboratory hours per week.
 Prerequisite: M.E.
-3465. - 3471 Advanced Engineering Problems Original investigation of special problems in the student's field, the problem to be selected by the student with the approval of the head of the department.

-Prerequisite: Senior standing and consent of the head of the department. - 3481 Mechanical Engineering Laboratory I Calibration and use of instrumentation in the areas of property determination, thermodynamics, heat transfer, fluid flow, dynamics.
-Two lectures and three laboratory hours per week.
+3465. - 3471 Engineering Problems -- SEMINAR Original investigation of special problems in the student's field, the problem to be selected by the student with the approval of the head of the department.
+Prerequisite: Senior standing and consent of the head of the department. - 4477 Thermal Systems Application of thermodynamics, fluid mechanics and heat transfer to complete thermal systems.
+Work-producing and work-consuming systems; performance criteria and economic considerations.
+Three lecture and three laboratory hours per week.
+Prerequisite: Mechanical Engineering 3351 and 3376. - 3481 Mechanical Engineering Laboratory I Calibration and use of instrumentation in the areas of property determination, thermodynamics, heat transfer, fluid flow, dynamics.
+Two lecture and three laboratory hours per week.
 Prerequisite: M.E.
 3375. - 3482 Mechanical Engineering Laboratory II Continuation of M.E.
 3481.
 Testing and analysis of systems; analogies.
-Two lectures and three laboratory hours per week.
+Two lecture and three laboratory hours per week.
 Prerequisite: M.E.
 3481.